Free shipping to the US on orders over $150

 3) Checking the Potatoes

-Check the doneness of the potatoes, by poking them with a bamboo skewer.
-When the potatoes are cooked to the point that a bamboo skewer can easily pierce through them, drain them and leave them in the strainer for about 5 minutes.
+When the potatoes are cooked to the point that a bamboo skewer can easily pierce through them, drain them using a strainer and let them sit in the strainer for about 5 minutes.

 5) Combing the Potatoes and Meat Mixture

-Mash the potatoes with a masher or spoon and add them to the onion and meat mixture.
-Mix the potatoes thoroughly with the fried onions and ground meat by using a spatula.
+Mash the potatoes with a masher or spoon and add them to the meat mixture.
+Mix the potatoes thoroughly with the meat mixture by using a spatula.

 7) Frying the Korokke